Shingles is an infection caused by the varicella-zoster virus. This is the same virus that causes chickenpox.

 - previously had an allergic reaction to any components of the Shingrix vaccine

-If you are pregnant or currently have shingles, it’s best to wait to get vaccinated until you are no longer pregnant or your shingles case clears up.
+If you’re pregnant or currently have shingles, wait to get vaccinated until you are no longer pregnant or your shingles case clears up.

 Most of the side effects of the shingles vaccine are limited and short-acting.
 Side effects usually appear in the first few days after your first or second dose of the vaccine and disappear within a few days.

-- arm soreness or pain where the vaccine was injected
+- arm soreness or pain at the injection site

 - swelling or redness at the injection site